MissStrong/ICD2O/Notes/Unit 3/Note 12 - Document Object Model.md

 document.getElementById("sentence").innerText = "This is a different sentence."; // changes the text in the <p> tag
 ```

-If we want the text to contain HTML tags, we can use the `.innerHTML` property instead.
+If we want the text to contain HTML tags, we can change the `innerHTML` property instead.

 ```js